Bulloch County Courthouse

-The Bulloch County Courthouse is a historic courthouse that is located in downtown Statesboro, Georgia.
+The Bulloch County Courthouse is a historic courthouse that is located in downtown Statesboro, Georgia, United States.
 It was built in 1894 to house the county government.
 On September 18, 1980, the building was added to the National Register of Historic Places.

 History

 18th century

 Bulloch County was officially established on February 8, 1796.
 Bryan and Screven counties were the two counties that Bulloch County was created from by an act of the Georgia General Assembly.
 Bulloch County was named after Archibald Bulloch, who was Georgia's first provisional governor from 1776 to 1777.
 In 1796 three men were appointed to be commissioners: Drury Jones, John Mikell and Israel Bird.
 They were in charge of finding a proper place to build the courthouse and the jail.
 In May 1797 the first Superior Court was held in Bulloch County at Stephen Mills’ home and continued to be held there until the courthouse was built.
 The fourth Mondays in April and October were the only two days that the superior court met each year.
 The inferior court, however, met every first Monday of the month.
 When Bulloch County first started having court, there were no local lawyers or judges.
 Bulloch County obtained its first lawyers and judges after the Civil War.

 The justices of the inferior court that were appointed by the legislature in 1796 were Israel Bird, John Rawls, and James Bird.
 The justices of the peace included John Douglas, John Everett, Robert Scott, William McCall, and Mark Pridgeon.